It is an antispasmodic drug for the symptomatic treatment of pain associated with the gastrointestinal tract and biliary tract functional disorders.

 - Pregnant or nursing mothers should also seek advice before using these medications.

-- These medications are generally recommended to be avoided if you are pregnant or breastfeeding.
+- These medications are generally recommended to be avoided if pregnant or breastfeeding.

 What are the possible side effects?

-Most people who take antispasmodics do not have any serious side effects.
+Most people who take antispasmodics do not have any severe side effects.
 If side effects do occur, they are generally minor.

-In general, the types of smooth muscle relaxant tend to have fewer side effects.
+In general, smooth muscle relaxants tend to have fewer side effects.
 Side effects depend on which of the antispasmodic medications you are taking.

 Some of the more common side effects are: